Monotype system: Justification

 Thus, while the Monotype unit system was normally described as one of 18 units to the em, it was 18 units to the em of the set size, not necessarily the em of the actual type size in use.

 When text was typed on the Monotype keyboard, the keyboard kept track of the number of units taken up by the characters in the line, and also the number of “justifying spaces” in the line.
 When the right margin was approached, this information was indicated to the operator on a rotating drum on the keyboard.
-As part of finishing a line of text, this information was punched on the tape using two rows of special keys on the keyboard.
+As part of finishing a line of text, the operator used two rows of special keys on the keyboard to punch this information on the tape.

 In order that the Monotype caster would know ahead of time how wide to make the spaces in a given line of text, the tape is read by the caster in reverse: the last code punched is read first, and the first code punched is read by the caster last.
 The caster reads this width first, so it knows at what width to cast the "justifying spaces", until the "end-line" code (the very first thing punched) is read at last.

-Reading in reverse order also facilitates some sort of "error correction": when the typesetter makes an error, there is no "white-out" to correct it.
-Instead, the typesetter types a code that says "bad line", then re-types the full line.
-When the caster encounters this "bad line" code, the paper-tape reader stops passing the codes to the rest of the caster, until the next "end of line" code (punched by the typesetter prior to making the error) is encountered.
+Reading in reverse order also makes it simple to handle errors: when the typesetter makes an error, there is no need to alter the paper tape.
+Instead, the typesetter types a "kill line" code, then re-types the full line.
+When the paper-tape reader encounters this "kill line" code, the rest of the caster halts, ignoring the bad line until the next "end of line" code (punched by the typesetter prior to making the error) is encountered.